You are here: Home » Eleventh Grade Academic Program (2023-24) – Electives

 Mechanical Engineering

 This course is the third year of engineering track.
-Students use their independent thinking skills to analyze and critique peer-reviewed hypothesis-driven scientific research articles.
-This course will extensively cover how to write a research paper that follows strict standards, including organizational techniques, proper citing and how to effectively construct graphs, diagrams and tables.
-Concurrently, students are expected to design and submit their own groundbreaking research projects to science and engineering fairs.
-Students will build robots to solve various tasks while learning how hardware interacts with software.
+Students will learn the fundamentals of mechanical engineering including: tensile and compressive stress and strain, pressure and how it relates to hydraulic and pneumatic systems, mechanical advantage, machining and manufacturing processes, finite element analysis, and a continuation of 3D modeling and design concepts.
+Concurrently, students are expected to design and submit their own groundbreaking research projects that may be submitted to science and engineering fairs.
+Students will use the VEX EXP robotics platform to solve various tasks while learning how hardware interacts with software.
 Together as a class, students will figure out how to incorporate signal processing, machine learning and computer vision to detect potential or a desired change in a pattern of behavior.
-Yearlong group projects will require students designing and building mechanical engineering systems.
+Half-year group projects will require students to design and build mechanical systems.
 Teacher recommendation and administrative approval are required for enrollment.

 All business courses are electives.
 We have partnered with several local colleges to offer courses for college credits.
 Students may enroll in these courses at a significantly reduced cost and earn college credits.
 Enrollment must be approved by the administration.